Course Content and Outcome Guide for ENG 222

 - Special Fee:

 Course DescriptionExplores images of women as they appear in a diverse range of texts from across a variety of cultures and historical periods.
 Focuses on how both men and women have imagined and represented femininity and femaleness in ways that can challenge, reinforce and/or reconfigure culturally-based perceptions, behaviors and practices.
-Prerequisite: WR 115 and RD 115 or equivalent placement test scores.
+Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course